 Bids not received by the deadline must be returned.

 6.5.
-Failed Procurements
+Failed procurements

 RECO has the right to cancel any RFX, at its sole discretion, at any time during the procurement process.
 This fact is to be included in all RFX documentation.

 6.6.
-Approval of Successful Proponent
+Approval of successful proponent

 All bids are evaluated consistently, according to the evaluation methodology documented and communicated to potential proponents, and the highest ranked proponent is selected.
 The individual responsible for the RFX will notify the highest ranked proponent, and initiate negotiations in order to finalize a contract.
 Unsuccessful proponents should only be informed once a contract with the successful vendor has been executed.